jcclinton/wow-emulator/db/readme.md

-directory used to store persistent dets data
+directory used to store data